 The 7th Latin America Spectrum Management Conference has gone virtual!

-Taking place across a series of individual sessions from 10 – 13 November, the conference will provide an online platform for stakeholders to come together and discuss topical issues relating to the management and coordination of spectrum policy across the region.
+Taking place across a series of individual sessions from 10 – 13 November, the conference provided an online platform for stakeholders to come together and discuss topical issues relating to the management and coordination of spectrum policy across the region.

-Held using an interactive virtual event system, sessions will go far beyond the standard webinar.
-Attendees will have the opportunity to get involved and engage through interactive sessions, one-to-one and group networking, technology demonstrations, a virtual exhibition area and much, much more…
+Held using an interactive virtual event system, sessions went far beyond the standard webinar.
+Attendees had the opportunity to get involved and engage through interactive sessions, one-to-one and group networking, technology demonstrations, a virtual exhibition area and much, much more…

 The conference is part of The Global Spectrum Series.
 The world’s largest collection of regional spectrum policy conferences.